 - Michael, the Ambiguously Gay male 'witch'.
 Witchcraft will be used as a metaphor for homosexuality from Season 4 onwards.

-- A Friend in Need: Despite no longer being a member of the Scooby Gang, Cordelia wakes up Giles and helps him rescue Buffy.
+- Despite no longer being a member of the Scooby Gang, Cordelia wakes up Giles and helps him rescue Buffy.

 - Fun with Acronyms: Mothers Opposed to the Occult, or MOO.